WINBOND ELECTRONICS CORPORATION ZHUBEI BUILDING

 Tower of green pockets

-For Winbond Corporation, one of the largest tech companies from Taiwan, the Zhubei building is designed to reflect the client’s core value of fostering well being for workers, and commitment to ecological preservation and education.
+For Winbond Corporation, a total memory solution provider in Taiwan, the Zhubei building is designed to reflect the client’s core value of fostering well being for workers, and commitment to ecological preservation and education.
 The design goal was to provide a green Gold Energy listed (the second highest energy designation in Taiwan), people-centric work space for collaboration and sharing while working within the uniform efficiency of cubicles that accommodates the legions of high tech workers occupying 19 floors of offices.

 The concept of Green Pockets as places for physical and mental recharge becomes the driving force for the architecture.
 Green Pockets are places for physical and mental recharge, refuge areas of greenery for resting, mingling, brainstorming and informal meetings away from the uniformity and long hours spent at the cubicles.
 Vertically stacked, these Green Pockets become large scale “flutings” on the tower and form the wavy design of the Tower of Green Pockets.

 The form concept produced great environmental benefits upon solar heat gain analysis.
 Unlike large, flat, south facing curtain wall surface which would get constant direct solar exposure throughout the day, the wavy flutes of the tower create vertical shadow zones that glides across the tower’s elevation throughout the day in the exceedingly hot summers.
 In the winter, the wavy folds become favorable heat traps.
 The temperature of the curtain wall thus stays cool in the summer and warm in the winter.